 Crowns for teeth have almost limitless potential in the dental world.
 With a dental crown in cosmetic dentistry, you can cover a stained or misshapen tooth that is otherwise perfectly healthy.

-General dentists also use crowns to cover teeth with small imperfections, such as a chip, while dental crowns’ primary use in restorative dentistry is to protect teeth that either had a large cavity or recently underwent root canal therapy.
+General dentists also use crowns to cover teeth with slight imperfections, such as a chip, while dental crowns’ primary use in restorative dentistry is to protect teeth that either had a large cavity or recently underwent root canal therapy.

 #3: Dental Implants